-Staff and consultant believe that the city's existing CAO and SMP regulations will adequately protect most species and habitat but, based on community interest and Council direction, proposed the amended regulations to OMC 18.32.300-330 (shown in Attachment) to give added protection to the Great Blue Heron and its habitat, while continuing to respect private property rights.
+Staff and consultant believe that the city's existing CAO and SMP regulations will adequately protect most species and habitat but proposed a new section be added to the City's Critical Areas code (shown in Attachment 1) to give added protection to the great blue heron rookeries, while continuing to respect private property rights.

-Staff also proposed a process by which additional locally important species and/or habitat could be nominated in the future as conditions change (See proposed new OMC 18.32.325 in Attachment).
+Staff also proposed a process by which additional locally important species and/or habitat could be nominated in the future as conditions change.
+This process was adopted by the City Council in Ordinance 7090 (Attachment 3)